biniamsea2/Async-Inn/AyncINN/AyncINN/Readme.md

 ## Description
 To continue with your AsyncInn Hotel Management System, you need to seed hotel data to display in your application.
-For Todayís branch, focus on working within the existing code base that was scaffolded out (If you chose to scaffold).
+For Today‚Äôs branch, focus on working within the existing code base that was scaffolded out (If you chose to scaffold).
-Practice learning and understanding a code base that you didnít write, but need to make modifications too.
+Practice learning and understanding a code base that you didn‚Äôt write, but need to make modifications too.
 ## Application Specifications
 ###### For our website, we will have the following pages: